What are your priorities when it comes to your own life and your own health?

 If your basic needs like your health, both mental and physical are not met then your quality of living will not be optimal.

 The remedy for the ailments that follow neglecting your health does not include more medicine.
-The ultimate natural ailment you have to protect you against high blood pressure, high cholesterol, stress, non-glowing skin, depression is EXERCISE.
+The ultimate natural ailment you have to offer you protection against high blood pressure, high cholesterol, stress, non-glowing skin, and depression is EXERCISE.

 You can lift weights to build an incredible physique.